cuweb/raven-design-system/docs/prompts.md

 ## Creating a Diff.md file

-Prompt used: `Using the component diff instructions compare the COMPONENT_NAME blocks and create the Diff.md file` Other requirement: added legacy `Quote` component as a folder to the prompt
+Prompt used: `Using the component diff instructions compare the COMPONENT_NAME blocks and create the Diff.md file` Other requirement: added legacy component as a folder to the prompt

 ## Review and Update Docs.mds file